Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 Paleopolis in Andros from a drone

-After your exciting rock climbing, you may want to have a cultural break and visit the nearby Paleopolis, Andros’ ancient capital between the 6th century BC and 6th century AD.
+After your exciting rock climbing, you may want to have a cultural break and visit the nearby Paleopolis, Andros’ ancient capital between the 6th century BC and 6th century CE.

 You can visit the remains of the city at its archaeological site and the nearby museum.
 Open every day except Tuesdays from 8.30-15.00.